-Beyond being a regulatory requirement, first aid training plays a pivotal role in safeguarding lives, promoting community well-being, and creating a more resilient and prepared populace.
-The significance of first aid training cannot be overstated: at work, at home, and in the community.
+First aid and CPR Training is so important beyond being a regulatory requirement, first aid training plays a pivotal role in safeguarding lives, promoting community well-being, and creating a more resilient and prepared populace.
+The significance of first aid training cannot be overstated.
+It is important at work, at home, and in the community.

 WSIB regulates training in the workplace.